-High uric acid in the blood is called hyperuricemia.
+High uric acid in the blood is called hyperuricemia (University Hospital of Burgos).
 In order to maintain normal levels, you need to reduce your intake of certain foods, foods rich in purines.
-Excess of this acid is removed through urine or passes through the intestines.
+Excess uric acid is eliminated through urine or through the intestines.
 Otherwise, it can build up in the joints and form crystals.

 Causes of high uric acid

-One-third of the uric acid body that exists in the human body comes from food and drink which is rich in purine.
+One-third of the uric acid that exists in the human body comes from food and drink which is rich in purine.
 The other two-thirds are produced naturally by the body.
 Therefore, it’s important to know the causes of having too much of this acid.

 1. Poor diet

 Although it doesn’t tend to be the only cause, it’s a very important factor in controlling this illness.
 This study from the University of Glasglow found that eating foods that are rich in purine such as meat, offal, fish, sausages, or burgers produce higher levels of uric acid.
 Also, eating a lot of salt doesn’t help.

 2. Refined sugar

-Eating a lot of food which is rich in sugar, such as sweets, refined sugar, sweet pastries, sugary drinks, processed fruit juices or chocolates, can also cause this problem.
+Eating a lot of food that’s rich in sugar, such as sweets, refined sugar, sweet pastries, sugary drinks, processed fruit juices or chocolates, can also cause this problem.

-A study from the University of San Sebastian (Chile) found that foods that are very rich in sucrose and fructose can increase your uric acid levels.
+A study from the University of San Sebastian (Chile) found that foods that are very rich in sucrose and fructose can also increase your uric acid levels.
 That’s because they are closely related to the gene SLC2A9 (which codifies the glucose and fructose transporter GLUT9).
 Therefore, the best thing is to avoid them.
 Try to stick to a diet based on fruit and vegetables.

 3. Alcohol intake

-Drinking alcoholic drinks can cause problems with the hepatic metabolization of uric acid, causing the alcohol to build up in the body and increase uric acid levels.
-It can negatively impact the intestinal flora and reduce the amount of healthy bacteria present in your gut.
+Drinking alcoholic drinks can cause problems with the hepatic metabolization of uric acid, causing the alcohol to build up in the body and increase uric acid levels, according to the aforementioned study from the University Hospital of Burgos.